PhonologicalCorpusTools/CorpusTools/docs/source/functional_load.rst

     “Calculate functional load” buttons.
 If this is the first calculation, the option to “start new results table” should be selected.
 For subsequent calculations, the calculation can be added to the already started table, for direct comparison, or a new table can be started.

-[Note that if a table is closed, new calculations will not be added to the previously open table; a new table must be started.]
+    .. note:: that if a table is closed, new calculations will not be added to the previously open table; a new table must be started.

     Either way, the results table will have the following columns, with one row per calculation: segment 1, segment 2, which tier was used, which measurement method was selected, the resulting functional load, what the minimum frequency was, what strategy was used for dealing with pronunciation variants, and for